bridge-school/personal-project-react/README.md

 # Bridge Personal Project

+## Due Date
+Due by 9am on February 12th

 ## Requirements

 - Create a login page: a user landing on the page should be able to input a username and submit it.